The Newbie’s Guide to PocketGuard

-All these extra expenses total up to an impressive amount that you could be saving or investing.
+All these extra expenses total up to an impressive amount that you could be saving.

 Besides, you will get notified when you are about to cross the line so that you could stop before it’s too late. 😉

-More information about the feature — Spending limits.
+More information about the feature – Category budgets.

-To help you save even more, we have gathered together the best financial services that can lower your bills, pay off your loans, improve your credit score, get rebates on shopping and more.
+To help you save even more, we have gathered together the best financial services that can lower your bills, pay off your loans, cancel unwanted subscriptions, improve your credit score, get rebates on shopping, and more.

-Answer a few questions about yourself in the Profile section and you’ll receive the offers that are tailor-made for you.
+Answer a few questions about yourself in the Profile section, and you’ll receive offers that are tailor-made for you.

-Check for the recommended services in the Find Savings section on the Overview tab.
+Check for the recommended services in the Find Savings tab.

 Budgeting is great, but it takes more than that to improve your finances, so don’t miss the opportunity to discover more ways to save. 😉